like colour TV

 There are two classes of travel: first class, and with children. [+]

-There are two kinds of people in the world, those who believe there are two kinds of people in the world and those who don't. [+]
+There may be said to be two classes of people in the world; those who constantly divide the people of the world into two classes, and those who do not. [+]

 Why don't you get out of that wet coat and into a dry martini? [+]